MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-signup.md

 # Sign up for a free Dynamics 365 Guides trial

 Dynamics 365 Guides offers a free 30-day trial.
 After a quick sign-up, you'll have access to many of the app's key features.
+Dynamics 365 Guides also provides a five-minute demo that showcases the value of holographic work instructions for your company.
 [Learn more about Dynamics 365 Guides](https://dynamics.microsoft.com/mixed-reality/guides/?ef_id=34bba79ef37214ad99adc7aaf4d29e4f%3AG%3As&OCID=AID2100366_SEM_34bba79ef37214ad99adc7aaf4d29e4f%3AG%3As&msclkid=34bba79ef37214ad99adc7aaf4d29e4f)

 **To sign up for the trial**: